GabrielDougherty/edinboro-gitlab-assignment/README.md

 Quickstart
 ==========

-This is a quickstart guide to using the Edinboro Assignment Submission System
+This is a quickstart guide for faculty on using the Edinboro Assignment Submission System

 Prerequisites
 -------------

-You must have `git`, `python3.4`, and `pip3` installed.
+You must have `git`, `python >= 3.4`, and `pip3` installed.
 This guide assumes a Linux machine is used.
 In order to create students, you must be an administrator on the codestore instance.
 Talk to your system administrator for these priveleges if you are an instructor and you plan on creating users.

 Installation
 ------------